frankshearar/Home/Global-Tools---NuGet-Implementation.md

 We need to qualify the [scenario](#local-tool-and-install-location) for local tools
 - Target Framework (used by restore to select assets)
 - Runtime Identifier (used by restore to select assets)
-- RestoreSolutionDirectory (the CLI working directory, from where the nuget.config graph will be walked)
+- RestoreRootConfigDirectory(the CLI working directory, from where the nuget.config graph will be walked)
 - RestoreFallbackFolders (for global tools, this needs to be "clear" in order to make the tools self-containing)
 - RestoreAdditionalProjectSources, RestoreAdditionalProjectFallbackFolders, RestoreAdditionalProjectFallbackFoldersExcludes are values brought in through the SDK.
 Same as above, for global tools this compromises the principle of the tools needing to be self-containing.